MicrosoftDocs/sql-docs/docs/reporting-services/data-alert-messages.md

 7.  **Contextual values** list the names and values of report items that are outside of the report data regions.
 The items are typically text boxes.
 For example, a text box with a constant value such as the subject or description of a report.

  The only difference between the two message types is item 5, **Alert Results**.
 If an error occurs when a data alert instance or data alert message is created, **Alert Results** displays an error message that describes the problem.
-The error message, sent to all recipients, let them know that the alert results that they are expecting and might rely on to make business decisions are not available.
+The error message sent to all recipients lets them know that the alert results that they are expecting and might rely on to make business decisions are not available.

 ##  <a name="HowTo"></a> Related tasks